NEW LIZ PHAIR ALBUM

 Question with 7 notes

-auditorylove asked: Here's a loaded question: what would you pick for your ten "desert island discs?"
+auditorylove said: Here's a loaded question: what would you pick for your ten "desert island discs?"

 Hmm, this is hard but actually not as hard as I thought it would be.
 They’re not in order because trying to figure that one out would probably give me a brain aneurysm.